communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form/definition.md

 ## FormHandler helper class

 The FormHandler helper is a helper that loads all of the defined forms and initialises them as Form objects.
 It can also be used to get specific forms if needed.
+When the log type is chosen and the date is entered in the setup section of the form, an appropriate form for that log is selected and associated with the log.

+The current collection window gets incremented automatically in `FormHandler` and is determined within the `form_name_from_start_year`by looking at `current_collection_start_year` method which would increment the collection window on the 1st of April each year.